- 2 Bedrooms

 - Hotel resort

-See delightful Myrtle Beach sunrises from this roomy 2BR resort condo!
+See striking Myrtle Beach sunrises from this roomy 2BR resort condo!
 1167 sq ft suite with private balcony, full kitchen, washer/dryer makes for a very comfortable beach stay.
 2 Bedrooms, plus queen sleeper couch, in all sleeps 6.
-Suite has 3 huge flatscreen TV's, wifi, dining area with table/chairs and all the amenities of home.
+Suite has 3 sizable flatscreen TV's, wifi, dining area with table/chairs and all the amenities of home.
 Direct beach access and pool plus a mini golf across the street.

 About the Area